-Organic Cocoa Complex Interesting research out of the UK has shown a correlation between cocoa consumption and decreased cardiovascular risk factors including lowered blood pressure, greater insulin resistance, decreased inflammation, improved cholesterol levels, increased blood vessel health, and better artery function.
-Neal’s Yard Remedies Organic Cocoa Complex is a daily staple in our house (even before my husband’s heart issues.)
-The Organic Cocoa combined with adaptogenic herbs like organic blueberry, shiitake mushroom, maca and ashwaghanda help mind and body adapt to everyday stress.
+Organic Cocoa Powder Interesting research out of the UK has shown a correlation between cocoa consumption and decreased cardiovascular risk factors including lowered blood pressure, greater insulin resistance, decreased inflammation, improved cholesterol levels, increased blood vessel health, and better artery function.
+Organic Cocoa has been a daily staple in our house (even before my husband’s heart issues.)

 Organic Blueberries have long been touted for their benefits to heart and vascular system, and a recent study from the University of Utah has shown that anthocyanins (the blue, red, and purple pigment found in fruits and vegetables) in blueberries can “protect against cardiovascular complications by acting on multiple targets in the vascular system.”

 Bananas According to the FDA the high potassium and low sodium content of bananas may help protect your cardiovascular system from high blood pressure, plus like with coconut water, potassium also keeps electricity flowing through your body, which helps to keep your heart beating normally.